Testing Supabase Magic Login in CI with Playwright

 Summary

-1. We’ve set up a local Supabase instance, both on our local machines and in CI environments.
+1. Got a local Supabase instance running both locally and in CI

-2. We’ve also learned how to send and interact with emails locally using Supabase.
+2. Figured out how to send and grab emails locally through Supabase